casey/just/README.md

     echo "$hello from Bash!"
 ```

-It isn’t strictly necessary, but `set -euxo pipefail` turns on a few useful features that make `bash` shebang recipes behave more like normal, linewise `just` recipe:
+It isn't strictly necessary, but `set -euxo pipefail` turns on a few useful features that make `bash` shebang recipes behave more like normal, linewise `just` recipe:

 - `set -e` makes `bash` exit if a command fails.

 - `set -u` makes `bash` exit if a variable is undefined.

-- `set -x` makes `bash` print each script line before it’s run.
+- `set -x` makes `bash` print each script line before it's run.

 - `set -o pipefail` makes `bash` exit if a command in a pipeline fails.